amit-kumar1511/Food-Delivery-WebApp/README.md

-# TOMATO - Food Ordering Website 🍅
+# HungriHai - Food Ordering Website 🍅

-TOMATO is a **dynamic food ordering website** built with the **MERN Stack**.
+Hungri.hai is a **dynamic food ordering website** built with the **MERN Stack**.
 It provides a user-friendly platform for seamless online food ordering, featuring both user and admin functionalities.

 ## 🔗 Demo